IM23a-tutkuno/Ozans-TkinterMusicPlayer/README.md

 - volume control<br>
 - play/pause
 - .mp3 file playback
+- playbar

  ## ❗IMPORTANT❗
-The python script creates two folders in ProgramData: OzansMusicPlayer/AudioFiles When the user uploads mp3 files from his machine they get copied into that directory.
+<strong>The python script creates two folders in ProgramData: OzansMusicPlayer/AudioFiles</strong><br>
+When the user uploads mp3 files from his machine they get copied into that directory.
 That folder also get scanned for mp3 files everytime the script starts.